NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 * [definitely not done, but todo?]
 Dynamic compass calibration.
   Trusts the EKF's attitude estimate and world magnetic model to fit a compass calibration model incrementally over time.

-* Nested json configuration system with an extension to allow one config file to include sub-configuration files.
-(Compared to a flat array of config parameters, configuration can include strings and arrays as well.)

-* Simple message header generation (json definition file) for communicating with host computer and logging.
-Supports C++ and python compatible messages.
-It is like a mavlink-lite, and very lite.

-* University of Minnesota, Aerospace Engineering and Mechanics, UAV lab 15-state EKF (and magnetometer version.)
-Designed to run continuously and ubiquitously.

-* [in process] Onboard HIL sim physics engine reduces the number of parts to assemble in your house of cards to do HIL testings.

 ## Some major bullet point todo list items: